abeaderstadt/datafun-05-sql/README.md

 # datafun-05-sql
+# Specification for Project 5 SQL Module

+## Overview

+Project 5 integrates Python and SQL, focusing on database interactions using SQLite.
+The project involves creating and managing a database, building a schema, and performing various SQL operations, including queries with joins, filters, and aggregations.

+---
 ## **How to Install and Run the Project**
 ---
 ### **Step 1.
 Create a New Repo in GitHub**